Last Updated: December 13, 2022

 As defined above, Personally-Identifying Information is information that can be directly associated with a specific person.
 Company may collect a range of Personally-Identifying Information from and about Website users.
 Much of the Personally-Identifying Information collected by Company about users is information provided by users themselves when:

 (1) Participating in polls, surveys or other features of our service, or responding to offers or advertisements, for the purpose of process your answers and contact you in case that you win the survey.
 The information collected includes user’s name, address, email address, and telephone number, information about your interests and activities, your gender, age, date of birth, username, hometown and other demographic information, and other relevant information provided/supplied by you.
 Legal basis (GDPR only) Processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract and legitimate interest (e.g. process your answers in polls and surveys)

 (2) Communicating with us, for the purpose of process and answer your questions, provide support (e.g., to solve problems or issues), and customize your experience and provide a demo.
-The information collected includes user’s name, address, email address, and telephone number, information about your interests and activities, your gender, age, date of birth, username, hometown and other demographic information, and other relevant information provided/supplied by you.
+The information collected includes user’s name, address, email address, and telephone number, information about your interests and activities, your gender, age, date of birth, username, hometown and other demographic information, vehicle images and / or videos and other relevant information provided/supplied by you.
 Legal basis (GDPR only) Processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract and legitimate interest (e.g. respond to an inquiry sent by you)

 (3) Signing up to receive newsletters or other information, for the purpose of send you marketing communications.
 The information collected includes name and email address.
 Legal basis (GDPR only) consent and legitimate interest (e.g. send marketing communications).